 Most visitors to Saudi Arabia need a passport and a visa to enter.
-There are only 4 visa-exempt countries: Bahrain, Kuwait, Oman, and the UAE.
 Citizens of these countries can enter by using a national ID card instead of a passport.

 Until recently, Saudi Arabia didn’t issue tourist visas and only offered business or Hajj visas for religious pilgrims.
 The government’s goal with the launch of the online visa for Saudi Arabia is to open the country up to tourism.